 In Margins of Excess reality and fiction are intertwined.
 Not to fool us, but to reveal a more intricate view of our world, which takes into account the subjective and fictitious nature of the categories we use to perceive and define it.
 And then again: not to celebrate superficiality and contingency, but to pierce through the noise, buzz, pulp, lies, dreams, paranoia, cynicism and laziness and to embrace ‘reality’ in all its complexity.

-Read an introduction by Hans Theys:
+Introduction by Hans Theys:

 Margins of Excess: A new photographic essay by Max Pinckers